Frequently Asked Questions

 The urgent/important matrix describes an efficient manner of identifying issues that should be prioritized, especially when a preceptor is supporting residency needs and his or her own job functions.
 The most important place to focus is pressing issues, which are both urgent and important.
 Non urgent and less important items can be managed at another time.
 View this recommended resource here: Coaching Tools 101: The urgent important matrix – What is it and how to use it!
 [2020 Aug 25; Cited 2021 Sep 1].

-Between August and October, preceptors are usually mentors to their students regarding the residency application process.
-This is a good opportunity to remind students of who they should ask for letters of recommendations.
-Preceptors can provide guidance as to whom students should ask and when would be good timing to ask (usually before Thanksgiving).
+Between August and October, preceptors are usually mentors regarding the residency application process.
+This is a good opportunity to remind students/residents (if planning to pursue PGY2) of who they should ask for letters of recommendations.
+Preceptors can provide guidance as to whom to ask and when would be a good time to ask (usually before Thanksgiving).
 Also, preceptors can provide guidance on how to research potential programs including developing their goals for residency training and priorities.
 You can direct them to resources such as ASHP’s online Residency Directory to start their search.
 This is also the time to start reviewing mentees’ CVs and letters of intent.
-Depending on the institution and interactions with students, preceptors may receive several requests to review application materials each year.
-If you often handle numerous requests, make sure to consider the workload.
+Preceptors may receive several requests to review application materials each year.
+If you receive numerous requests, make sure to consider the workload.
 October is when preceptors usually start preparing for the recruitment season.
-It is important that preceptors are prepared to discuss the residency program at their institution since students often have questions.

-Make sure to remind students to give you adequate time to review their materials instead of waiting until after the ASHP Midyear Clinical Meeting.
-Everyone is busy during the holiday season and students may want to share their CVs during the conference.
+Make sure to remind students/residents to give you adequate time to review their materials instead of waiting until after the ASHP Midyear Clinical Meeting.
+Everyone is busy during the holiday season and students/residents may want to share their CVs during the conference.
 It is a good idea for them to develop their CV and letters of intent before they attend their local residency showcase or ASHP Midyear.
 One suggestion is to block time for reviews in October/November.
-For a thorough review, it generally takes one hour to review both a CV and letter of intent.
+For a thorough review, it generally takes 1-2 hours to review both a CV and letter of intent.
 Also, ASHP offers online resources on developing CVs and letters of intent.

-It is also important to provide students with guidance on how to write an effective letter and CV.
-One suggestion is to arrange a meeting with a group of students on rotation who are planning to apply for residencies.
+It is also important to provide guidance on how to write an effective letter and CV.
+One suggestion is to arrange a meeting with a group of students/residents on rotation who are planning to apply for residencies.
 As the preceptor, you can provide helpful tips on writing.
 This would also cut down on materials for you to review individually later on.

 Preceptors can start by reviewing goals for both the end of the year and beginning of the following year.
 This will help prioritize projects, which must be completed.
 Assessing other personal needs, such as time for conferences and holidays should be prioritized as well.
 A combination of blocking time to work on projects or rounding, accommodating time zones, and scheduling adequate preparation time allows preceptors to be ready to review student CVs, write letters, review applications, and support residency interviews.
 Other methods of organizing time include taking time to plan, focusing on SMART goals or the urgent/important matrix, and looking at the big picture.
 Leaving intentional gaps in a calendar, using color coding, and blocking time for routine recurrent tasks may also be helpful tricks.